-“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around.
+“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 - Exec Summary